Dominican police investigating attack on US woman at resort

 PUNTA CANA, Dominican Republic (AP) — Police in the Dominican Republic are investigating an attack on a U.S. tourist in Punta Cana that the woman recently made public on social media, detailing a vicious hours-long assault by a man she said was wearing the uniform of an all-inclusive resort.

-Police spokesman Col. Frank Durán on Friday said that immediately after authorities heard of the January attack investigators went to the hospital where 51-year old Tammy Lawrence-Daley of Delaware was being treated, took her testimony and collected evidence from where she said the assault took place.
+Police spokesman Col. Frank Durán said that immediately after authorities heard of the January attack investigators went to the hospital where 51-year old Tammy Lawrence-Daley of Delaware was being treated, took her testimony and collected evidence from where she said the assault took place.

-“There is a lot of conjecture about the case, a lot of information that doesn’t match some of the statements,” Durán said.
+“There is a lot of conjecture about the case, a lot of information that doesn’t match some of the statements,” Durán said Friday.
 “We have to wait for the investigation to end.”

-The resort where Lawrence-Daley was staying, the Majestic Elegance Punta Cana, has said it will wait another day before commenting on the case.
+The resort where Lawrence-Daley was staying, the Majestic Elegance Punta Cana, said in a statement it was cooperating with authorities and would not comment further out of respect for the “dignity and integrity” of Lawrence-Daley.

 Lawrence-Daley posted this week on Facebook about the attack in the thriving Dominican tourist area of Punta Cana, showing grisly pictures of the damage done to her face.
 She said she had been vacationing with her husband and a couple of friends.